-Information on the generation, conservation and improvement of the non-carbon benefits shall be included in the reports, prepared by each of the APDT (Public Agents for Territorial Development), for each Investment Program, which shall be sent to the state government174 for the purposes of providing details on the implementation of the IRE (Emissions Reduction Initiative) in the respective area of influence.
+Information on the generation, conservation and improvement of the non-carbon benefits shall be included in the reports that each of the state governments drafts180 to report on the status of the IRE (Emissions Reduction Initiative) implementation in their respective spheres of influence.
 Annex 14 includes the proposal detailed within this report.

-Such reports shall be produced once every two years and shall include information on matters concerning non-carbon benefits.175
+Such reports shall be produced once every two years and shall include information on matters concerning non-carbon benefits.181

-A number of indicative questions176 are listed as follows for the purposes of identifying whether the non-carbon benefits have been created, maintained or improved:
+A number of indicative questions182 are listed as follows for the purposes of identifying whether the non-carbon benefits have been created, maintained or improved: